Mayo Pride

 Galway Pride

-Summer is always busy in Galway, and the city will be capping off another wonderful season of Pride from August 12 to 18.
-Aside from the Pride Parade on August 17, there are a wide selection of events to keep you in the spirit of Pride, from Drag Bingo and a Pride Swim in the sea to a Gaylí (a traditional céilí with a rainbow twist) and a BTQIA+ Tea Party.
+Summer is always busy in Galway, and the city will be celebrating another wonderful season of Pride from August 10 to 16.
+Aside from the Pride Parade on August 17, you'll find everything from Drag Bingo and a Pride Swim in the sea to a Gaylí (a traditional céilí with a rainbow twist) and a LGBTQ+ Tea Party.

 Photo credit: @galway.pride